John Veron

-Early life
+Early life and education

-John Edward Norwood Veron (known as "Charlie" due to his interest in the natural sciences at school) was born in 1945 in Sydney.
+John Edward Norwood Veron (known as "Charlie" due to his interest in the natural sciences at school) was born in 1945 in Sydney, New South Wales, Australia.
 He attended Barker College in Sydney.

-He won a Commonwealth scholarship as a gifted child and went on study at the University of New England.
+He won a Commonwealth scholarship as a gifted student and went on study at the University of New England.
 His main interests were in the natural world, especially marine life.
 He participated in the scuba club while at university.

 His honours thesis was on the behaviour of gliding possums.
 He took his M.Sc. with a study on the temperature regulation of lizards.
-Veron completed his PhD with a study on the neurophysiology of dragonflies.
+Veron completed his PhD with a study on the neurophysiology of dragonflies, awarded in 1971.

 Career

-After taking his PhD in 1971, Veron was offered a postdoctoral position at James Cook University to study corals.
-Veron was the first full-time researcher on the Great Barrier Reef (1972) and the first scientist employed by the Australian Institute of Marine Science (1974).
+After completing his PhD, Veron was offered a postdoctoral position at James Cook University to study corals.
+He was the first full-time researcher on the Great Barrier Reef (1972) and the first scientist employed by the Australian Institute of Marine Science (1974).
 He participated in 67 expeditions to all the major reef provinces in the world.
 He credited "Red" Gilmartin and John W. Wells from Cornell University as key figures in clarifying his interest in taxonomy in the 1970s.

 Veron named about 20% of reef corals and built a taxonomic framework for corals that is used throughout the world.

 He founded the Orpheus Island Marine Station.
 He discovered and delineated the Coral Triangle.
 He introduced the concept of reticulate evolution to the marine world.